 With a focus on a primitive canine diet it boasts a high protein (32%) and fat (18%) content and lower carbs, which is what we like to see.

-We’ll scrutinise the ingredients of the High Prairie formula and see what the ingredients tell us about the food…
+We’ll take a look at the ingredients of the High Prairie formula and see what they tell us about the food…

 Initially we find three meat ingredients, a combo of bison, lamb meal, and chicken meal.
 This packs a punch, but we’re also told bison is 12% of the product.
 It’s possible the first six ingredients are also 12%, making the food 24% potato (sweet & regular), and 12% peas.

-We also find beef, venison, eggs, and fish meal which should push the animal constituents in the food above 50% – that’s respectable compared to many other kibbles.
+We also find beef, venison, eggs, and fish meal which should push the animal constituents in the food above 50% – that’s really good compared to many other dry foods.

 If our reviews help, then help us by telling others.
 The price compare and adverts are our only source of revenue to keep the website running.
 Thank you 🙂